OpenDDS/OpenDDS/docs/android.md

  - OpenDDS 3.14 or higher, or a clone of the master branch.
  - The latest [DOC Group ACE/TAO](https://github.com/DOCGroup/ACE_TAO) release.
    OCI ACE/TAO does not have the updated Android NDK support at the time of writing.
-The OpenDDS `configure` script can use DOC Group ACE/TAO automatically by passing `--doc_group`.
+The OpenDDS `configure` script will download and use DOC Group ACE/TAO automatically if passed `--doc_group`.
  - [Android Native Development Kit (NDK)](https://developer.android.com/ndk/)
    r18 or higher.
 You can download it separately from android.com or using the SDK Manager that comes with Android Studio.
 If you download the NDK using the